 The number of 1m waypoints which correspond to ≤ 100 km/h datasets shall be integrated and converted to km to define the ≤ 100 km/h test distance d100 [km].

-The positive cumulative elevation gain of the ≤ 100 km/h part of trip shall then be calculated by dividing the ≤ 100 km/h elevation gain by the ≤ 100 km/h test distance, and expressed in metres of cumulative elevation gain per one hundred kilometres of distance.
+The positive cumulative elevation gain of the urban part of the trip shall then be calculated based on the vehicle speed over each discrete way point.
 All datasets with vw ≤ 60 km/h belong to the urban part of the trip.
 All of the positive interpolated and smoothed road grades that correspond to urban datasets shall be integrated.

 The number of 1m waypoints which correspond to urban datasets shall be integrated and converted to km to define the urban test distance d urban [km].

-The positive cumulative elevation gain of the urban part of trip shall then be calculated by dividing the urban elevation gain by the urban test distance, and expressed in metres of cumulative elevation gain per one hundred kilometres of distance.
+The positive cumulative elevation gain of the urban part of a trip shall then be calculated by dividing the urban elevation gain by the urban test distance, and expressed in metres of cumulative elevation gain per one hundred kilometres of distance.

 Annex 11